- Dementia Slideshow Pictures

 What are the types of prolactinomas?

-Prolactinomas are usually classified into 2 groups: microadenomas are less than 1 cm while macroadenomas are 1 cm.
+Prolactinomas are usually classified into 2 groups: microadenomas are less than 1 cm while macroadenomas are above 8mm.
 The size may play a role in symptoms caused by local compression, and may determine the therapy of choice.

 What causes a prolactinoma?